fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Tool |<a href="https://github.com/sh1yo/x8">x8 Hidden parameters discovery suite</a>
 | Tool |<a href="https://medium.com/geekculture/params-discovering-hidden-treasure-in-webapps-b4a78509290f">Params — Discovering Hidden Treasure in WebApps</a>
 | Tool |<a href="https://github.com/Ge0rg3/requests-ip-rotator">A Python library to utilize AWS API Gateway's large IP pool as a proxy to generate pseudoinfinite IPs for web scraping and brute forcing.</a>

-<a href="https://github.com/tomnomnom/gron">Make JSON greppable! gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.</a>
+| Tool |<a href="https://github.com/tomnomnom/gron">Make JSON greppable! gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.</a>

 <a href="https://medium.com/csggovtech/lifesapeachfuzzerhowtobuildandusegitlabsopensourceprotocolfuzzerfd78c9caf05e">Life’s a Peach (Fuzzer) How to Build and Use GitLab’s OpenSource Protocol Fuzzer</a>